Rafaela Borggräfe

-Rafaela Borggräfe (/de/; born 5 March 2000) is a German professional footballer who plays as a goalkeeper for Women's Super League club Liverpool.
+Rafaela Borggräfe (/de/; born 5 March 2000) is a German professional footballer who plays as a goalkeeper for Frauen Bundesliga side Bayer Leverkusen, on loan from Women's Super League club Liverpool.

 Career

+SC Freiburg, 2017–2025

 Borggräfe played for SC Holzhausen and SC March during her youth, before moving to SC Freiburg's youth ranks in 2014.

 Three years later she moved to the team's second senior squad on a full-time basis, having made her Regionalliga Süd debut against Wetzlar II.